stbnrivas/dataModels/specs/WasteManagement/WasteContainerIsle/doc/spec.md

 ## Description

 A geographical area which keeps one or more waste containers.

 ## Data Model

+The data model is defined as shown below:

 + `id` : Unique identifier.

 + `type` : Entity type.
 It must be equal to `WasteContainerIsle`.

 + `location` : Location of the isle represented by a GeoJSON Polygon.
     + Attribute type: `geo:json`.
     + Normative References: [https://tools.ietf.org/html/rfc7946](https://tools.ietf.org/html/rfc7946)
     + Mandatory

 + `address` : Civic address where the isle is located.
     + Normative References: [https://schema.org/address](https://schema.org/address)
     + Optional

 + `name` : Name given to the isle
     + Normative References: [https://schema.org/name](https://schema.org/name)
     + Optional

 + `description` : Description about the isle.
     + Normative References: [https://schema.org/description](https://schema.org/description)
     + Optional

 + `insertHolesNumber` : Number of insert holes the isle has.
     + Attribute type: [Number](https://schema.org/Number).
     + Optional

 + `features` : A list of features provided by the isle.
     + Attribute type: List of [Text](http://schema.org/Text).
     + Allowed values:
         + `containerFix`.
 Allows to fix containers to a permanent position.
         + `fenced`.
 The isle is properly fenced.
         + `underground`.
 The isle allows to hold buried containers.
         + Any other value meaningful to the application.
     + Optional

 + `refWasteContainer` : List of containers present in the isle.
     + Attribute type: List of references to [WasteContainer](../../WasteContainer/doc/spec.md) entities.
     + Allowed values.
 Container's id.
     + Optional